abroudoux/branch/README.md

 ## 💻 Usage

-`branch` allows you to manage your git branches thanks to many actions.
-Once you're in the interractive mode, with the `--run` / `-r` flag or simply by use `branch`, you can manage your branches.
+`branch` allows you to manage your GÒit branches with various and commons actions.
+Once you're in interactive mode, either by using the `--run` / `-r` flag or simply by running `branch`, you can manage your branches.

 ```bash
 branch --run
 ```

-From this menu, you can select a branch and choose to Delete it, checkout on it and many more actions which are comming soon.
+From this menu, you can select a branch and choose to delete it, move on it, and perform many more actions (more features coming soon).

-You can also list all your branchs by using the flag `--list` / `-l`.
+You can also list all your branches using the `--list` / `-l` flag.

 ```bash
 branch --list